 Inner change begins with a self-evaluation of one’s behavior and attitude.
 If a behavior, or way of thinking and acting does not benefit them, or others, then the solution is to “re-train the mind”.
 Monitoring the way they think can avoid inner turmoil and destruction!
 Negative thinking provokes anxiety and depression.
 For many this behavior is on autopilot, it is within their subconscious, but this negative habit can be changed.

 The most effective technique for stress anxiety management is to first have an understanding that the way people think influences the severity of anxiety.
-So, in order to feel better, a person needs to choose to think in a different way.
-A thinking that is more positive.
-The choice to do so, is an important one to make, especially when it can make one feel better and decrease anxiety.
+So, in order to feel better, a person needs to learn to retrain the mind by choosing to think in a different way.
+The goal is to train the mind to thinking more positive.
+The choice to do so, is an important one to make, especially when it can make one feel better and decrease anxiety and stress.